zentralopensource/zentral/docs/architecture/index.md

 **Zentral Server**: is the core component of the platform that manages device registration, data ingestion, and data processing.

-**Workers**: to perform background tasks, such as data ingestion, device registration, and alerting, including Celery and RabbitMQ is being used.
+**Workers**: to perform background tasks, such as data ingestion, event enrichment and alerting.

 **Messaging**: Several messaging destinations can be configured.
 Slack, email, Google chat, Freshdesk and more.

 ##### External and Interfaces

-**Inventory sources**: Watchman, Puppet, Jamf, Filewave and other means can be used to import a large collection of endpoints into Zentral.
+**Inventory sources**: Puppet, Jamf, Workspace one and other means can be used to import a large collection of endpoints into Zentral.

 **Data Stores**: leverages various data stores to preserve device information, events, and logs.
 Can also store data to external data stores and interact with POST endpoints.